medispring/icure-form/README.md

 We cannot state enough how important it is to keep the form values container immutable.
 While this can seem cumbersome at first, it is a very powerful pattern that allows for easy undo/redo functionalities, easy state management, and easy debugging.
 It also allows for optimisations as the values of the form values container can be reused in a new form values container if they have not changed.

+### The renderer

+The renderer is instantiated by the icure-form component and is responsible for rendering the form based on the form object and the form values container.

+the icure-form component accepts the following properties:

+- form: Form - the form object that represents the form to be rendered
+- renderer: string - the name of the renderer to be used to render the form
+- visible: boolean - a boolean indicating if the form should be visible or not
+- readonly: boolean - a boolean indicating if the form should be read-only or not
+- labelPosition: string - the favoured position of the labels in the form.
+This option can or cannot be honoured by the renderer.
+- formValuesContainer: FormValuesContainer<FieldValue, FieldMetadate> : the form values container that contains the values of the form
+- displayedLanguage: string - the language in which the form should be displayed
+- codesProvider: CodesProvider - an optional provider that provides codifications for the form
+- optionsProvider: OptionsProvider - an optional provider that provides options for some fields of the form (like dropdown fields)
+- translationsProvider: TranslationsProvider - an optional provider that provides translations for the form